-B. Materially benefits PHBA's programs or its financial stability, or;
+- A. Concerns the safety, health or well being of a horse and/or rider; - B. Materially benefits PHBA's programs or its financial stability, or; - C. Involves other compelling circumstances.

 Section 6.
 By-law Changes at PHBA National Convention Only.
 By-Law change proposals may be acted upon at the PHBA National Convention.